Uninsured or Underinsured Motorist

 How Uninsured and Underinsured Motorist Coverage Works

-The nuances of how uninsured motorist coverage works is difficult for many personal injury victims to get their minds around because it is counter intuitive.
-The nutshell is this: if the at-fault driver either does not have insurance or has low levels of coverage, your own insurance company will step in and basically take the place of the insurance company for the at-fault driver, including paying any settlement or judgment but also defending the case against your personal injury claim.
+The nuances of how UM coverage works is difficult for many personal injury victims to get their minds around because it is counter intuitive.
+The nutshell is this: if the at-fault driver either does not have insurance or has low levels of coverage, your own insurance company will step in and basically take the place of the insurance company for the at-fault driver.
+This includes, importantly, paying any settlement or judgment but also defending the case against your personal injury claim.

 Example of Uninsured Motorist Claim in Maryland